Welcome to the teacher’s guide to the Tennessee History for Kids booklet called The American Machine [2019-2020 edition].

 Also, the battle referred to as “Custer’s Last Stand” On page 8 is now formerly known as the Battle of Little Bighorn.
 Click here to visit the Little Bighorn Battlefield National Monument.

 Quite a bit of supplemental information for this chapter can be found on the Tennessee History for Kids website.

 And here for a column about how a railroad line known as the “Mountain Goat” shaped the history of Franklin and Grundy counties.

 Chapter Four: Gilded Age

 Two images in this chapter deserve a closer look.

-Click on them on the left, and the right, to make them larger.
+Click on them to make them larger.

 Realizing that a lot of this information is complicated for fifth grade students, I spent some time searching the internet for videos that might be used to help teach it to students of younger grades.
-I found several educational videos--but all of them targeting much older students (such as adults or high school age).
+I found several educational videos–but all of them targeting much older students (such as adults or high school age).
 I found the History Channel series The Men Who Built America very entertaining (click here to learn about it) but certainly not for fifth graders.